attish/attish.github.io/ecosystem.md

 - and instructions for the one particular instance when it is invoked (e.g. emotional recovery, introspection etc.)

-A common pattern is that of a "kernel" and several "modules".
-Another association was a Protoss base consisting of a Nexus and several Pylons.
-I used this symbolism to formulate the idea in a session with ChatGPT, and named the resulting tool "Additional Pylons".
-It just felt hilarious to tell the AI: "You must construct Additional Pylons!".
+A common pattern is that of a "header" and several "modules".
+Therefore, I constructed a tool facilitate composing prompts from these parts.
+I intended this to be an experiment into AI aided software design and development on a scope beyond generating blocks of code.
+In a conversation with a chatbot, I started brainstorming, putting my ideas on the table and receiving valuable feedback.
+Then, I instructed the AI to generate a UI based on its understanding of the task.
+Finally, I had it add the necessary JavaScript.

-Which it did, and in several iterations, we arrived at a Python script that scans a directory in my vault for "Essences" (I dropped "Nexus" because of its unwieldy plural form) and "Pylons".
-It then builds a single HTML file, that contains all CSS and JS in itself.
-The JS code is initialized with all the "essences" and "pylons" the script was able to find.
+At this stage, I had a single single HTML file, that contains all CSS and JS in itself.
+The JS code is initialized with all the "heads" and "modules", and the UI lets me assemble prompts and copy them to the clipboard.

+The final addition to make this usable is a Python script that scans certain directories in my Obsidian vault for "heads", and others for "modules".
+Then, it assembles the HTML file that contain these as selectable elements.
 The script is periodically run to rebuild the HTML, which is then synced to my phone and laptops.

+This is not a system that would scale to production settings.
+But that was never the goal.
+The goal was to use the AI to get a working tool in the shortest time possible.
+Obsidian is a personal tool itself, and bridging my AI ecosystem and my "second brain" in Obsidian allows for a streamlined workflow in setting up and updating AI assistants.

 ## A Guide Through the Days